Comments are descriptions in the SQL code that help users better understand the intent and functionality of the SQL command.

 Comments Within Statements

-Similar to single-line comments, it's possible to include multi-line comments within a line of SQL statement.
+Similar to single-line comments, it's also possible to include multi-line comments in the same line as an sql-executable SQL statement.
 For example,

 SELECT *